pwizla/strapi-docs-docusaurus-poc/docs/user-docs/intro.md

+---
+displayed_sidebar: userDocsSidebar
+sidebar_label: Welcome!
+---

-# Welcome to the Strapi user guide!
+# Welcome to the Strapi User Guide!

 This user guide contains the functional documentation related to all features available in the admin panel of your Strapi application.